jvasile/docker-wrap/README.md

 use it wherever you normally use docker-compose.
 You could even symlink it as docker-compose in your /usr/local/bin.

+The wrapper is smart enough to run your pre-build, even when build is triggered by an 'up' command.

 Note: we currently support pre/post build, but not pre/post use yet.

 ## Install